asp616848/Ecommerce-smart-cataloging-with-computer-vision/README.md

+# Problem Statement
+Retail stores(12 to 13 Million) in India struggle to leverage business posibilities through ecommerce due to technical challenges.

+# Proposed Solution
+A web-app which requires user to click image of store shelves and it segments items, identifies them and adds description and category to it which ensures proper SEO performance.
+At intersection of Computer vision and LLM application, this provides a scalable solution with inference of over 41 items in 8 seconds.

 # Process

 - We started with using yolov5 with large parameters but then switched to `yolov11nano` for faster inference time